Group Presentation : Art Basel Miami 2024

 Roksana Pirouzmand

-In her own words, Roksana Pirouzmand’s practice “delineates our family history without betraying its secrets.”2 The sculptural installation, “The Past Seeps through the Present”, features a fired ceramic cast of her grandmother’s body, suspended above an unfired clay cast of her mother’s figure, which lies recumbent on a couch.
+In her own words, Roksana Pirouzmand’s practice “delineates our family history without betraying its secrets.”3 The sculptural installation, “The Past Seeps through the Present” (2022), features a ceramic cast of her grandmother’s body, suspended above an unfired clay cast of her mother’s figure, which lies recumbent on a couch.
 Drops of water fall slowly from the grandmother’s body onto the mother’s, gradually eroding the unfired clay and dissolving it into the couch.
-Through this relentless yet delicate process, the artist contemplates themes of memory, lineage, and the impermanence of familial ties.
+This relentless yet delicate process transforms the installation into a temporal experience, transcending its static image.
+Like a music track played only once, it unfolds in time, with the erosion marking an irreversible journey.
+Through this fleeting yet profound transformation, the artist meditates on themes of memory, lineage, and the impermanence of familial ties.